Battle of Sarmizegetusa: Siege

 The only historical record of the siege is Trajan's Column, which is a controversial source.
-There is debate as to whether the Romans did actually fight for Sarmizegetuza, or whether the Dacians destroyed their capital while fleeing ahead of the advancing legions.
-Most historians agree that a siege of Sarmizegetuza actually took place.
+There is debate as to whether the Romans did actually fight for Sarmizegetusa, or whether the Dacians destroyed their capital while fleeing ahead of the advancing legions.
+Most historians agree that a siege of Sarmizegetusa actually took place.

 The first assault was repelled by the Dacian defenders.
 The Romans bombarded the city with their siege weapons and, at the same time, built a platform to more easily breach the fortress.
 They also encircled the city with a circumvallatio wall.

-Finally, the Romans destroyed the water pipes of Sarmizegetuza and obliged the defenders to surrender before they set fire to the city.
-Roman forces succeeded in entering the Dacian sacred enclosure, hailed Trajan as emperor, and then leveled the whole fortress.
-IV Flavia Felix was stationed there to guard the ruins of Sarmizegetuza.
-Following the conclusion of the siege, Bicilis, a confidant of Decebalus, betrayed his king, and led the Romans to the Dacian treasure, which, according to Jerome Carcopino (p.
-73), consisted of 165,000 kilograms of pure gold and 331,000 kilograms of silver in the bed of the Sergetia River (Cassius Dio 68.14).
+Finally, the Romans destroyed the water pipes of Sarmizegetusa and obliged the defenders to surrender before they set fire to the city.
+Roman forces succeeded in entering the Dacian sacred enclosure, hailed Trajan as emperor, and then levelled the whole fortress.
+Legio IV Flavia Felix was stationed there to guard the ruins of Sarmizegetusa.

-Aftermath

-Decebalus and many of his followers escaped the legions during the siege.
-They fled east, probably towards the fortification of Ranisstorum (the location of which is now lost), only to be caught by the Roman cavalry.
-Knowing the often brutal treatment of prisoners of war given by the Romans, Decebalus killed himself to avoid capture.

-Decebalus' head and right arm were later presented to Trajan.
-The Romans reorganized Dacia as a Roman province and built another capital-city at a distance of 40 kilometers from the old Sarmizegetuza.
-This center was named Colonia Ulpia Traiana Dacica Augusta Sarmizegetuza.
-The Roman Senate celebrated the founding by ordering the minting of a sestertius dedicated to the optimus princeps.

-Losses sustained in this war by the Dacians were tremendous, but the Roman army also took significant casualties in the conquest of Dacia.
-The first Dacian rebellion against Roman rule would coincide with the death of Trajan, in 117, showing the effect the Emperor had on the Dacians after the war.
-Even in modern Romanian folklore, Trajan is remembered as Traian, and his great wars with the "people of the mountains" are still remembered in Romanian epic songs.

-Whilst the battle ended in Roman victory, it is considered by historians as the last great conquest of the Roman Empire before its eventual decline.